Muldec/stash-wiki/Importing-via-CSV-using-gql-iterate.md

        { id }
      }

+If you have a suggested change, please add it below.

 # **Step 3: Prepare your textfile or spreadsheet into a CSV**

 let's say you have a textfile with these performers (just names and eyecolors for a simple example)